c0smicalchemist/Ibiki_SMS_Development_Build/README.md

-# Ibiki SMS API Middleware
+# Yubin Dash - SMS API Middleware

 A professional SMS API middleware platform that provides a secure passthrough service to ExtremeSMS.
-Hide your ExtremeSMS credentials from clients while managing pricing, credits, and usage tracking.
+Hide your ExtremeSMS credentials from clients while managing pricing, credits, and usage tracking with multilingual support (English/Chinese).

 ## Features